Last updated: 04/2/2019

 But, can you depend upon your APS health insurance to cover the costs of your treatment?
 In this post, some common questions will be answered and that should give you a general idea of what you can expect.
 But, each policy offers different coverage; therefore, you will want to get some more individualized information.
-Call 800-654-0987 to speak with a representative versed equally in opiate addiction treatments and APS insurance.
-Get started right now.

 Has the Affordable Care Act (Obamacare) Had an Effect on APS Health Insurance Coverage of Opiate Addiction Treatment?

 When the Affordable Care Act (Obamacare) passed in 2014 it required small group and individual plans to provide what it called ten essential benefits, services or items that must be made equally available.
 One of the essential benefits was substance abuse treatment.
 Now, it must be covered by insurance in a way equal to that which is provided for other medical conditions.

 - Be available even in instances where the addiction is a pre-existing condition